The Light of Righteous Judgment

 “Do not judge according to appearance, but judge with righteous judgment.”
 John 7:24 (NKJV)

-Context or the interrelated conditions in which a thing occurs is so essential to assessing the right judgment.
+Context, or the interrelated conditions in which a thing occurs, is so essential to assessing the right judgment.
 If we aren’t concerned enough to examine the true context it is better that we don’t pass judgment.
 When you are tested by GOD, on the surface it can feel like chastisement.
 The Lord often uses pressurized situations to reveal what is in our hearts.
 I have been experiencing a testing, and my first response was to think, what have I done wrong or missed.
 After doing some concentrated listening to get understanding, it was revealed to me that the Father has a process of teaching us, then testing us, in order to transform us.
-The pressurized test is used to affirm or reshape our thinking, our perspective, and our behavior.
+The pressurized test is used to affirm or to reshape our thinking, perspective, and behavior.
 I think we would all just like to have a written test and forego the pressure but that apparently doesn’t accomplish His goal.
 Many people judge GOD superficially without digging under the surface to see the context of His faithfulness and eternal love for us.
-GOD knows what is best for me, so I am thankful for whatever method He uses.
+GOD knows what is best for me, so I am thankful for whatever method He uses to teach and guide me.
 I know it is for my good and will hopefully be a blessing those around me.

 Don’t be deceived.
 The Creator loves righteous judgment.
 Here are some other scriptures that evidence what I have written.